 There is new concern some businesses may be unable to access JobKeeper 2.0 because the tax office has limited how employers can calculate GST turnover when determining their eligibility.

-The second phase of the Morrison government’s wage subsidy program will kick off in less than two weeks, but under a legislative instrument issued by the Australian Taxation Office (ATO) on Wednesday, businesses must calculate their GST turnover based on when they deliver services, rather than when they record invoices.
+The second phase of the Morrison government’s wage subsidy program will kick off in less than two weeks, but under a legislative instrument issued by the Australian Taxation Office (ATO) on Wednesday, businesses must calculate their GST turnover based on when they record invoices, rather than when they deliver services.

-This is a departure from arrangements during the first phase, where employers could calculate their GST turnover based on an accrual or cash basis, depending on their typical Business Activity Statements (BAS).
+This is a departure from arrangements during the first phase, where employers could calculate their GST turnover based on an accrual or cash basis, depending on their typical Business Activity Statements (BAS), as well as on when the supplies were actually made, or when their accounting records recognised their income.

 As BDO tax partner Mark Molesworth explains, this could see businesses rendered ineligible for the program based on their accounting practices, rather than their business conditions.